 Sunday: All day at South.

-As ever, I take up to fifteen appointments per week and then close booking; while I’m still in school and preparing for board exams I have limits to how much bodywork I can do in addition to mind-body wellness coaching, student clinic, and endless studying.
+As ever, I take a certain number of appointments per week and then close booking; while I’m still in school and preparing for board exams I have limits to how much bodywork I can do in addition to mind-body wellness coaching, student clinic, and endless studying.
 Once I’m a licensed acupuncturist, there’ll be more shifts and changes, I am sure.
+(However, I will continue to offer tui na treatment even after I am licensed to practice acupuncture; if you are not sure which modality suits you best, go here to read a blog post on the topic.
+If you are inspired to contact me regarding health coaching, you can either click on my services link or read this blog post and contact me when you are ready).

 I started my career as a medievalist in Spanish literature and as a comparative literature student I worked with Dante, of Renaissance Florence and Divine Comedy renown, and Ausiàs March, a Catalan poet.
 Change, for Dante especially, was the fruit of exile and of the blows landed by merciless shifts in fortune.
 One of the most poignant moments of the the Paradise section of his famous work finds the poet learning of his future exile, and being told that he will “know the bitter taste of others’ bread, how salt it is, and know how hard a path it is for one who goes descending and ascending others’ stairs” (Par.
 17.57-60).
 That’s one way to look at change–through the lens of sorrow and loss, though Dante made his greatest work of literature in response–and I have done just that (without, however, the enduring literary legacy) in my turn.
 Chinese medicine, and the new perspectives that I have gained from leaving what I knew and coming to know something more than that, has made me much more easy with shifts in fortune and alterations in routine.
 This I know is true.